 Let us know if you come across another variant, and we'll update our review.

-The Dyson Micro is a stick/handheld vacuum with an exceptionally lightweight design.
+The Dyson Micro 1.5kg vacuum is a stick/handheld vacuum with an exceptionally lightweight design.
 It's portable and easy to maneuver, but its dirt compartment is smaller than most stick vacuums, and it's not suitable for use on carpets, making it less versatile.
 Still, it's a good option for spot cleaning bare floors.

 The Dyson V11 Animal is better overall than the Dyson Micro 1.5kg.
 The Micro is lighter and more portable, but it's not suited for carpets, so it's less versatile.
 Meanwhile, the V11 has a larger dirt compartment and longer maximum battery life, and though it's not quite as effective as the Micro on bare floors, it still does an excellent job on this surface type.